viperconsole/viperconsole.github.io/index_dev.md

 * `SUSTAIN` : level of sustain phase between 0.0 and 1.0
 * `RELEASE` : duration of release phase in seconds

 By default, envelop is altering the note volume.
-But it can also be used to alter other parameters :
+But it can also be used to alter other parameters (TODO) :

 * `ENV_AMOUNT` : scale the effect of the envelop on the parameter
 * `ENV_PITCH` : amount of envelop altering the note pitch